fish-shell/fish-shell/doc_src/index.rst

 Functions can be defined on the commandline or in a configuration file, but they can also be automatically loaded.
 This has some advantages:

 - An autoloaded function becomes available automatically to all running shells.
-- If the function definition is changed, all running shells will automatically reload the altered version.
+- If the function definition is changed, all running shells will automatically reload the altered version, after a while.
 - Startup time and memory usage is improved, etc.

 When fish needs to load a function, it searches through any directories in the :ref:`list variable <variables-lists>` ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix ``.fish`` and loads the first it finds.